Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

 ### Verify Access to External File Systems

-If the worker nodes host User Access Instance (UAI) pods or normally mount the external Lustre or SpectrumScale (GPFS) file systems, then verify that the external file system is ready to be mounted by the worker nodes.
+If the worker nodes host User Access Instance (UAI) pods or normally mount the external Lustre or Spectrum Scale (GPFS) file systems, then verify that the external file system is ready to be mounted by the worker nodes.

 Some systems are configured with lazy mounts that do not have this requirement for the worker nodes.